 - Make sure to articulate expectations in clear detail, including grading and late policies, class attendance and participation, keeping up with course-related communications, and student conduct.

 - Emphasize how you will support your students’ success.
 Publish and invite students to visit office hours.
-Especially in lower-division undergraduate courses, connect students to resources like tutoring through CLUE and the IC, the Math Study Center, the Odegaard Writing and Research Center, and the college’s guidance for students for online learning (above).
+Especially in lower-division undergraduate courses, connect students to college and UW student support resources and the college’s guidance for students for online learning (above).

 - Acknowledge the many current challenges and stressors, offer understanding and flexibility, and make students aware of health resources like the Counseling Center, SafeCampus, and others collected at wellbeing.uw.edu.